 For decades, the medical malpractice attorneys of Florin|Roebig have expertly executed legal action against medical professionals whose negligence has led to the development of serious patient consequences.

-Our attorneys have the passion and crucial knowledge needed to prove liability in cases where the negligence of a medical professional has hurt the healthy development of an innocent child.
+Our birth injury lawyers have the passion and crucial knowledge needed to prove liability in cases where the negligence of a medical professional has hurt the healthy development of an innocent child.

 We are committed to serving clients in cerebral palsy cases with compassion and empathy and can explain each step of the process to parents and guardians with care.

 If you believe your child has developed cerebral palsy as a result of medical malpractice, you are not alone, and you may be able to seek compensation from the party responsible to recover your losses.

 Don’t wait to begin the process of filing your lawsuit.
 Call the law firm of Florin|Roebig today to schedule a confidential and free case evaluation with one of our top-rated cerebral palsy attorneys.